 Partnering to bring help and hope to those in need

-As the largest humanitarian organisation in the world, the American Red Cross mobilises the power of volunteers and the generosity of donors to prevent and alleviate human suffering.
-Part of the global Red Cross and Red Crescent network, the organisation deploys experts and works with communities around the world to prepare for and respond to disasters like wildfires, floods and hurricanes, eliminate deadly diseases like measles and rubella, and reunite families separated by crises, among many other services.
+As the largest humanitarian organization in the world, the American Red Cross mobilizes the power of volunteers and the generosity of donors to prevent and alleviate human suffering.
+Part of the global Red Cross and Red Crescent network, the organization deploys experts and works with communities around the world to prepare for and respond to disasters like wildfires, floods and hurricanes, eliminate deadly diseases like measles and rubella, and reunite families separated by crises, among many other services.